 Please note, we do not encourage, endorse or suggest the use of any of the techniques listed here.
-We don’t use them and our clients’ sites continue to rank well at Google, Yahoo, MSN and Ask.
-It is also worth noting Google has been the dominant search engine for almost five years.
-Most of the spammy tricks evolved in order to game Google and might not apply to the other engines.
+We don’t use them and our clients’ sites continue to rank well at Google.

 Also known as “stealth(ing)”, cloaking is a technique that involves serving or feeding one set of information to known search engine spiders or agents while displaying a different set of information on documents viewed by general visitors.
 While there are unique situations in which the use of cloaking might be considered ethical in the day-to-day practice of SEO, cloaking is never required.
 This is especially true after the Jagger algorithm update at Google, which uses document and link histories as important ranking factors.

 IP delivery is a simple form of cloaking in which a unique set of information is served based on the IP number the info-query originated from.
 IP addresses known to be search engine based are served one set of information while unrecognized IP addresses, (assumed to be live-visitors) are served another.